underyx/bence.dev/_posts/2017-06-25-setting-up-a-full-screen-windows-chrome-dashboard.md

 (for instance due to Windows updates.)

-As Chrome seems to be changing up the command line options sometimes, I'll add that these intructions were tested on October 13rd, 2017.
+As Chrome seems to be changing up the command line options sometimes, I'll add that these intructions were last tested on March 2nd, 2019.

 What you need to do is